-Perrie Edwards Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlrlain
+Perrie Edwards’ Love Life: Singer Posts Sweet Snap Of Alex Oxlade-Chamberlain

 Perrie, whether purposefully or not, shut down all rumors that she was, once again, having trouble in her love life.

-It’s not clear when exactly the photo was taken, though it’s probably not super recent.
-Perrie is currently in Las Vegas with her Little Mix group members, Jesy Nelson, Leigh-Anne Pinnock, and Jade Thirwall to open up for Ariana Grande during her Dangerous Woman tour.
+It’s not clear when exactly the photo was taken, though it’s probably not recent.
+Perrie is currently in Las Vegas with her Little Mix group members, Jesy Nelson, Leigh-Anne Pinnock, and Jade Thirwall, to open up for Ariana Grande during her Dangerous Woman Tour.

 As Metro UK points out, Perrie and Alex were in Paris together in December, so the photo might have been taken then.
 That means that this photo that Perrie posted is likely a throwback and a way to silence her haters.

-Why Perrie deleted the original photo of herself and Alex that ignited the onslaught of relationship is yet to be revealed.
-However, it could be that Perrie had a second thought about giving the public access to her private life, the way she did when she was with Zayn Malik.
-That relationship and eventual breakup turned into a media circus, to put it nicely.
+Why Perrie deleted the original photo of herself and Alex that ignited the onslaught of relationship rumors is yet to be revealed.
+However, it could be that Perrie had second thoughts about giving the public access to her private life, the way she did when she was with Zayn Malik.
+That relationship, and eventual breakup, turned into a media circus, to put it nicely.

 CFCvAFC ⚽️ @premierleague #COYG????⚪️